tamago1908/Cursor-Changer.bat/README.md

 &nbsp;
 ## 💡 - **ABOUT THIS BATCH** -
-Cursor Changer was created using only Batch for most of its functionality and requires no additional files or components, and This Batch is similar to a *simplified OS*, if you will.
+Cursor Chager is a project that tries to explore what can be done with batch and powershell, and is as OS-like functionally running on a single batch file!
-At the very least, it is by far larger and more complex than the Batch around the corner.
+At the very least, it is by far larger and more complex than the other Batch OS Projects.
 And I (**tamago1908**) **created all of them by myself.**

-Simply put, it would be a single, working batchOS that aims to surpass the quality of all batchOS that have been created to date (like [Debios](https://github.com/debios/debios)😈) It would not be created strictly for the purpose of an OS, but it would come close.
-Also, unlike other batchOS, this will **run in a single batch** (If I may say so, it would be better to have an internet connection, but not essential.)
+In other word, Cursor Changer.bat is a combination of Real Cursor Changer and OS!

 and also, This Cursor Changer is a batch that has been in **development since 2021 and is still being developed over three years later**.
 It is probably one of the longest developing Batch OS in the world.
 Moreover, development is scheduled to continue in the future.